Escolar

-The escolar, Lepidocybium flavobrunneum, a species of fish in the family Gempylidae, is found in deep (200-885 metres, or 656-2,904 ft) tropical and temperate waters around the world.
-It is also known as snake mackerel, walu walu (Hawaiian, sometimes written waloo), and is sometimes sold as "butterfish" or "white tuna".
+The escolar (Lepidocybium flavobrunneum) is a species of scombriform ray-finned fish with a cosmopolitan distribution in tropical and temperate oceans at depths of 200 to 1,100 m.
+Also known as snake mackerel or walu walu (Hawaiian, sometimes written waloo), it is the only member of the genus Lepidocybium and the family Lepidocybiidae.

-Biology
+Description

 The escolar is dark brown, growing darker with age until it is quite black.
 It is a fast-swimming fish with a prominent lateral keel and four to six finlets after the anal and second dorsal fins.
-Escolar can grow to over 2 m in length.
-Like its relative the oilfish (Ruvettus pretiosus), escolar cannot metabolize the wax esters (gempylotoxin) naturally found in its diet.
-This gives the escolar an oil content of 14–25% in its flesh.
+Escolar can grow to over 2 m in length, but are on average around 1.5 m.
+Like its relative the oilfish (Ruvettus pretiosus), escolar cannot metabolize the wax esters naturally found in its diet, instead distributing the undigestible oil throughout their bodies.
+As a result, around 20% of the escolar's body weight is oil.

-Health effects
+Habitat and ecology

+Escolar are widely distributed throughout coastal and temperate waters.
+They are typically found on the edges of continental slopes below 200 meters and exhibit a benthopelagic lifestyle by floating in the water column over the sea floor.
+Migrating upwards at night, Escolar prey on a variety of squid, crustaceans, and other fish.

+Human use

-The escolar's wax ester content can cause keriorrhea (Greek: flow of wax), also called gempylotoxism or gempylid fish poisoning.
+Fisheries do not typically target escolar, but they are often caught as bycatch by longline fishers and sold for profit.
+Because of the escolar's oily flesh, consumption of these fish can cause keriorrhea, also called gempylotoxism or gempylid fish poisoning.
 Symptoms range from stomach cramps to rapid loose bowel movements, occurring 30 minutes to 36 hours following consumption.
-This condition may also be referred to as steatorrhea.

-Two known ways to reduce the likelihood of escolar-induced keriorrhea are to limit portions to 170 g or less and to consume portions close to the tail, which typically have a lower wax ester content.
-Reports conflict on whether deep skinning, freezing or grilling will reduce the likelihood of keriorrhea.

 Mislabeling

 Escolar can be mislabeled in both restaurants and at fish markets.
 In 2009, tuna samples from sushi restaurants in New York City and Denver were DNA tested.
 Five of nine restaurants serving fish labeled "white tuna", "white tuna (albacore)" or "super white tuna" were actually serving escolar.
 From 2010 to 2013, a study by Oceana, an ocean preservation organization, tested over 114 samples of tuna, and found that 84% of the white tuna samples were actually escolar.

-Oceana claims that escolar has been mislabeled or otherwise confused with the following fish: Atlantic cod, oilfish (related to escolar but in a different genus), rudderfish, blue cod, black cod, king tuna, grouper, orange roughy, sea bass, gemfish, Chilean sea bass, albacore tuna, and white tuna.

-Oceana claims that this mislabeling, whether by ignorance or deceit, is more hazardous than the mislabeling of other fish due to the potential health effects of escolar.